JasonDeJesuz/JasonDeJesuz/README.md

 ## I'm a Founder, Trader and Software Engineer.

-- 👨‍💻 I’m currently learning more about Bitcoin, Cryptocurrencies and Blockchain.
+- 👨‍💻 I’m currently building a trading firm.
-- 🤖 I'm currently working on a Bitcoin Trading bot written in Python!
+- 🤖 I'm currently working for a tech startup in singapore!
-- 🥅 2022 Goals: Makes teams better at OnLoop.
+- 🥅 2024 Goals: Complete ironman 70.3.
-- ⚡ Fun fact: I love to travel, workout, hike and read books.

 ### Connect with me: